spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 ### Backup Scheduling Options:
-* Customize your backup for the exact month,day,hour and minute of the user's choice.
+* Customize your backup for the exact month, day, hour and minute of the user's choice.
 * Every week on Sunday at midnight.
 * Every two weeks at midnight.
 * Every month on the 1st at midnight.